-When you start Windows for the first time after the installation of your motherboard, Windows 98 will detect the onboard audio and video chips and may attempt to install a driver from its system registry.
+When you start Windows for the first time after the installation of your motherboard, Windows 98 will detect the onboard audio chip and may attempt to install a driver from its system registry.
 When prompted to restart, select No and then follow the normal setup procedures later in this section.